njdart/botanyAppRepo/src/readme.txt

 http://users.aber.ac.uk/daw54/group_website/
 Features that involve editing or deleting data from the database requires a password.
 That password is: *****.
+Links to Server API and Session storage are fixed.
+These need to be changed if the server changes.

 Server
 --------------------------------------------------------------------------------